 Serbia and Montenegro have recently been removed due to a growing number of COVID-19 cases in those countries.
 China will only be included if they allow French tourists in their country as well.

 France mentioned that the lists are not based on nationality, but where the traveler has been in the last 14 days.

 That is to say that all travelers from the list above are allowed entry, as long as they are coming from one of these approved countries and have been within the approved countries for at least 14 days.
 Everyone must also be traveling with valid documents, in order to be granted entry into France.

 Is There A Mandatory Testing/Quarantine Upon Arrival?

-For the approved countries listed above, at this time, there is no mandatory testing or quarantines upon arrival.
+For the approved countries listed above, at this time, there are no mandatory quarantines upon arrival.
 However, passengers should expect a health screening from border officials, as well as agree to temperature scans.

 French or EU Citizens Arriving From Other Countries

 French or EU Citizens eligible to enter France, arriving from these countries are subject to mandatory COVID-19 testing:

 - South Africa